The Bankrate promise

 - Work-study options may not be available.
 If you were participating in work-study at your former school, you may not be able to carry that aid over to your new school.
 Work-study availability varies from school to school, and work-study is typically distributed on a first-come, first-served basis — so students transferring in the middle of the academic year may not be able to benefit from the program, if one exists at all.

 - Some institutions may prioritize incoming freshmen.
 Where financial aid is concerned, a school may focus on providing available financial aid to freshmen.
 As a result, less financial aid may be available for transfer students who may be put at the back of the distribution line.

 How to get federal aid when transferring to a new school

-If you’re currently receiving federal aid, you’ll need to be proactive about maintaining that aid while transferring.
+If you’re currently receiving federal student aid, you’ll need to take action to maintain those funds when you transfer schools.
 Here’s how:

 Will my loans enter repayment if I transfer schools?

-Private loan companies may have stricter guidelines, but typically there are similar programs available.
-If your lender isn’t notified about your new enrollment automatically, follow up and ask about in-school deferment options.
+Private loan companies may have stricter guidelines, but typically there are similar in-school deferment programs available.
+If your lender isn’t notified about your new enrollment automatically, follow up and ask about your options.